mklueh/gridsome-plugin-recommender/README.md

 #### typeName

+- Type: `boolean`

+The collection we want to use to create relations of similar nodes.

+#### typeName

 - Type: `string` _required_

-The collection we want to build relations to.
+The collection we want to use to create relations of similar nodes.

 #### field

+- Type: `[string]` _required_

+The collection fields we want to analyze for similarities

+#### relatedFieldName

 - Type: `[string]`

-The collection fields we want to analyze
+- Default: related

+The field attached to your GraphQl node containing the related objects.
+Allows creating multiple relations per collection

 #### minScore

 - Type: `number` [0,1]
-- Default: 0.1
+- Default: 0.01

-Minimum score required to identify a relation between two nodes
+Minimum score required to identify a relation between two nodes.

 #### maxScore